 A bank loan may be difficult to secure, especially if your credit history is not that great, so one alternative could be a merchant cash advance.
 This could help you secure an advance of up to £200,000 which will help keep the wolf from the door.

-A merchant cash advance is different to a conventional loan in that it is an advance on future earnings.
+A merchant cash advance with no credit checks is different to a conventional loan in that it is an advance on future earnings.
 The provider will offer you a lump sum which you will then repay as a percentage of your revenue from debit and credit card sales.

 The amount you receive will be calculated on the basis of your historic sales.
 So, if you take £10,000 per month through your PDQ machine, you might be able to secure an advance of £10,000.
 You will then pay back a proportion of your future sales through that machine until the sum is paid off.
 Making it a perfect alternative to pub business loans.